-- 1. Connect the USB printer to the router USB port with a USB printer cable. - 2.
-Install the USB printer driver software on each computer that will share the printer.
-If you do not have the printer driver, contact the printer manufacturer to find and download the most recent printer driver software. - 3.
-On each computer that shares the printer, download the NETGEAR USB Control Center utility.
-The NETGEAR USB utility has a Mac version and a Windows version, which you can access in two different ways: - From the ReadySHARE Printer area of the page you reach through this URL: www.netgear.com/readyshare
+- 1. Connect the USB printer to the router's USB port with a USB printer cable. - Install the USB printer driver software on each computer that shares the printer.
+If you do not have the printer driver, contact the printer manufacturer to find and download the most recent printer driver software. - On each computer that will share the printer, download the NETGEAR USB Control Center utility.

+The NETGEAR USB utility has a Mac version and a Windows version, which you can access in two different ways:

+From the ReadySHARE Printer area of the website you reach using this URL: www.netgear.com/readyshare

-• From the ReadySHARE tab of genie.
-(See NETGEAR genie App and Mobile genie App on page 20).
+From the ReadySHARE tab of the NETGEAR genie app.
+(See NETGEAR genie App and Mobile genie App on page 18.)